Is is worth collecting Brilliant Stars cards?

 We’ll probably recoup half of the money after selling off the cards.
 It was clearly an unlucky box, and it’s always down to the luck of the draw when opening packs.

 Of course, this also highlights the downside of having such a strong chase element.
-If you don’t find the likes of a Charizard or Arceus V in packs, you’re probably going to be disappointed when all is said and done.
+If you don’t find the likes of a Charizard or Arceus V in packs, you’re probably going to be disappointed.

 If you’re hoping for a specific Pokémon, you’re probably better off buying it outright.